oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ## I have made changes to ovirt engine code.
 How can I deploy it?

-The following builds the engine, rebuilds the admin console and then creates the ear and deploys it to jboss
+The following builds the engine, rebuilds the admin console and then creates the ear and deploys it to jboss:

           #> mvn clean install -Pgwt-admin -DskipTests && cd ear && mvn clean install -Pdep
           #> service jboss-as restart